saratona/KSQLDB/README.md

     (se non va -copia risultato del prima comando al posto di $SCHEMA -usa test.sh)

 In this case the replicated topic will register with the same schema ID as the original topic.
-Verify wikipedia.parsed.replica topic is populated and schema is registered: #####verificare che non c'è prima del test.sh
+Verify wikipedia.parsed.replica topic is populated and schema is registered:

     docker-compose exec schema-registry curl -s -X GET http://schema-registry:8081/subjects